CHFR-wide/my-site/content/posts/making-a-part-for-the-bocchi-collab/index.md

 (Now this certainly packs more punch!)

-> Notice the flowers sticking out?
+> ~~Notice the flowers sticking out?
 There seems to be imprecision that gets in some of the particles' position as I bend the 3d space.
-I haven't really figured out how to fix it... but oh well.
+I haven't really figured out how to fix it... but oh well.~~ UPDATE: turns out all I had to do to fix this was to click on a simple checkbox called "group objects" on the blend node!
+That's great to know for the future.

 ![Not as Huge](not-as-huge.webp)